gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 }
 ```

-There is a single item in the response.
+There is a single item in the result.
 That's promising!

-A goroutine with id "20" started at `main.(*Metrics).startInChannelConsumer()` and went up to the `main.(*Metrics).SetM` (see `userCurrentLoc` field) until it got stuck.
+A goroutine with id "20" started in `main.(*Metrics).startInChannelConsumer` at line 109 (see `startLoc` field in the result) and went up to the `main.(*Metrics).SetM` line 105 (`userCurrentLoc` field), and got stuck there.

-Knowing the id of the goroutine dramatically narrows down our scope of interest (we don't need to dig into raw JSON anymore, I promise :).
-With Delve's `goroutine` command we can change current goroutine to the one we've found, then we can use the `stack` command to print the stack trace of the goroutine:
+Knowing the id of the goroutine dramatically narrows down our scope of interest (*and we don't need to dig into raw JSON anymore, I promise* :).
+With Delve's `goroutine` command we change current goroutine to the one we've found.
+Then we can use `stack` command to print the stack trace of this goroutine:

 ```
 $ dlv core example/server/server core.1628